brendanzab/language-garden/elab-stlc-error-recovery/README.md

 - [The `ty` module: representing types - Type errors](https://rustc-dev-guide.rust-lang.org/ty.html#type-errors),
   Rust Compiler Development Guide

+- Eric Zhao et. al. [Total Type Error Localization and Recovery with Holes](https://doi.org/10.1145/3632910), 2024.

+  This paper documents a similar approach that is used in the [Hazel](https://hazel.org/) language.
+I’ve adapted some of the ideas from the paper in this project, in particular around the elaboration of if expressions and functions, but I’ve not yet read it fully yet and there might be some differences.
+One major difference is that I currently elaborate some terms to `Reported_error` sentinels, as opposed to preserving erroneous terms inside holes.

 - Vladimir Keleshev, [Advanced Error Handling in OCaml](https://keleshev.com/advanced-error-handling-in-ocaml)

   I tried using this approach, but while it’s nice that it doesn’t pollute the